xuwei-k/sbt-assembly/README.md

 If you specify a `mainClass in assembly` in build.sbt (or just let it autodetect one) then you'll end up with a fully executable JAR, ready to rock.

 Here is the list of the keys you can rewire for `assembly` task.

+**NOTE**: Any customization must be written after `assemblySettings`.

-    target                        assembly-jar-name             test
+    jarName                       test                          mainClass
-    assembly-option               main-class                    full-classpath
-    dependency-classpath          assembly-excluded-files       assembly-excluded-jars
+    outputPath                    mergeStrategy                 assemblyOption
+    excludedJars                  assembledMappings

 For example the name of the jar can be set as follows in build.sbt: